fastai/fastai_old/CONTRIBUTING.md

 # How to contribute to fastai

 First, thanks a lot for wanting to help!
+Make sure you have read the [doc on code style](https://github.com/fastai/fastai_v1/blob/master/docs/style.md) first.
+In particular, please don't make your first contribution be about the fact we don't respect your norms of coding style.
+It has been heavily discussed on the [forum](http://forums.fast.ai/) and we still stand by our choices.
+That doesn't mean we'll never change our ways, but the best mean to convince us is to play a bit by our rules first, then explain to us why yours are better ;).

 ## Did you find a bug?

+* Nobody is perfect, especially not us.
+But first, please double-check the bug doesn't come from something on your side.
+The [forum](http://forums.fast.ai/) is a tremendous source for help, and we'd advise to use it as a first step.
+Be sure to include as much code as you can so that other people can easily help you.
-* Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/fastai/fastai_v1/issues).
+* Then, ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/fastai/fastai_v1/issues).
 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/fastai/fastai_v1/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
 * Be sure to add the complete error messages.